 - make time for daily CrossFit sessions, no matter what emergencies are going on with their business.

-Location independent entrepreneur, Mark Brenwall discusses his “personal rules”, which I suppose are sort of like a list of company values (which we all know are a great to have).
+Location independent entrepreneur, Mark Brenwall discusses his “personal rules”, which I suppose are sort of like a list of company values.
 Mark won’t break his rules for anyone – because he knows they’re there for a reason.

 Schedule Your Higher Life Priorities

 With your list of “non-negotiables”, you can schedule your time.
 I personally use a Google Calendar for my scheduling, but any app or physical schedule will do the trick.